-Sleepless in Rapid City: A child’s sleeping patterns can affect more than just behavior
+Sleepless in Rapid City: a child’s sleeping patterns can affect more than just behavior

 RAPID CITY, S.D.
-(KEVN) - Behavior patterns in children form in different ways.
-The causes for these behaviors may change the way they are able to focus and learn in everyday life.
+(KOTA) - Behavior patterns in children form in different ways, and the causes for these behaviors may change the way they are able to focus and learn in everyday life.
 A child can benefit from healthy sleep patterns, right from the beginning.

 Getting to sleep can be tough even for an adult, but a child’s sleep patterns are crucial to their development.
 A child’s ability to fall asleep can affect their behavior and learning patterns, now- and for the rest of their lives.